sampollard/reduce-error/notes.md

   most "unbalanced" in a sense - we also find the error is pretty high.
 10. Plot stuff from `dotprod.tsv`
 11. Run simgrid with the simple sum program for different allreduce algorithms
+12. Explain what we get from each of figs 3,4,5
+   - 3: Forcing left associativity can have worse error
+   - 4: When generating random sums, the associativity matters more than ordering (makes sense since FP addition is commutative).
+This also means that `commute = true` should not make much difference with MPI custom operations.
+   - 5: U(-1,1) has the worst error, probably because more catastrophic cancellation happens

 ## Paper writing
 ### 8/12/20